Your browser is out-of-date!

 A used caravan dealership

-2 Large dealerships have reputations to protect, so buying from one is seen as being a pretty safe bet.
-Check our Owner Satisfaction Awards results to find one that’s impressed other readers.
+Large dealerships have reputations to protect, so buying from one is seen as being a pretty safe bet.
+Check the results of our Owner Satisfaction Awards 2024 to find the dealers that have especially impressed our readers and are offering the best customer satisfaction.

 A caravan dealership

-5 Don’t forget to double check that your tow car can safely and legally pull the caravan you are thinking about buying.
-Next, consider the layout very carefully.
+Before you think about buying a used caravan, you’ll need to make sure you think about matching a caravan to a tow car.
+This is necessary to ensure your car can safely and legally pull the caravan you are thinking of buying.
+There are many different caravan layouts too, so consider the arrangement carefully.
 Is it right for you and your family?
-Sounds obvious, but getting basic decisions such as these wrong can prove costly.
+These two steps may sound obvious, but failing to get these basic decisions right can prove costly.

-7 Research similar vans for sale, to get a rough idea of the price you should pay.
-Print out a screen grab to check the caravan you’re viewing is the same year as that stated in the advert.
+Research similar vans for sale, to get a rough idea of the price you should pay.
+It’s well worth printing out a screen grab to check the caravan you’re viewing is the model from the same year as that stated in the advert.

-9 View the caravan in daylight and when it’s not raining.
-Give the exterior a good once-over, looking for evidence of problems such as dents and damage, cracks, scratches, filler and mismatched paintwork.
+View the caravan in daylight and when it’s not raining.
+There are numerous exterior checks to give a used caravan, including looking for evidence of problems such as dents and damage, cracks, scratches, filler and mismatched paintwork.

 Check tyre wear, all exterior lights, hitchhead mechanisms and the handbrake and spare wheel.